Gaurav927/gaurav927.github.io/XGBoost/index.md

 ### Weighted Quantile Sketch
-This Weighted Quantile Sketch Algorithms help us to find the split points even when the data doesn't fits in the memory, in such scenerio the approximate greedy algorithm fails.
+This Weighted Quantile Sketch Algorithms help us to find the split points even when the data doesn't fits in the memory, and when data doesn't fit in memory, sorting is not possible and we can't use the approximate greedy algorithm.

-Weighted sketch algorithm do by dividing the the datasets into chunk.
+Weighted Quantile Sketch is a data structure that help us to find the split point by utilizing parallel computing, where each small chunk of data is handled independently.

+This is done by assigning weights to each data points $x_{i}$ a weight of $w_{i}$, in our case this is hessian $h_{i}$.

 Weights is represented by hessian ($h_{i}$), Lets try to understand why we use $h_{i}$ as weights?